jbock-java/jbock/README.md

 }
 ````

-If your build tool is properly configured, the presence of this annotated class
+If your build tool is set up correctly, the presence of this annotated class
 will trigger code generation at compile time.
 Specifically, a class named `MyArguments_Parser`
 will be generated.
 The result, which can be seen